younes-47/graduation-theses-platform/README.md

 ![](https://younes-khoubaz.netlify.app/assets/Abschlussprojekt/12.1.jpeg)

-After the thesis has been successfully scheduled, it will appear on the theses page for you to edit or view.
+After the thesis has been successfully scheduled, it will appear on the theses page for the admin to edit or view.
 It cannot be deleted as the system archives all theses.

 #### Student page after the thesis was scheduled